Russian central bank closes three more banks in crackdown

 The central bank has stripped around 30 banks of licenses since Nabiullina took the helm at the central bank in June.

-The license withdrawals of Investbank, Smolensky bank (125th) and Project Finance Bank (129th) - their combined assets are 67 billion roubles ($2 billion), according to Interfax - did not come as a surprise.
+The licence withdrawals of Investbank, Smolensky bank (125th) and Project Finance Bank (129th) - their combined assets are 67 billion roubles ($2 billion), according to Interfax - did not come as a surprise.

 All the three have had experienced recent payment problems with depositors and creditors, the central bank said in three separate statements.